Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have the exact same bandwidth, so theoretically they should perform the same. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have exactly the same memory bandwidth, so theoretically they should perform the same. (explain)

-Texel RateThe GeForce 930M should be quite a bit (approximately 277%) more effective at AF than the GeForce 810M. (explain)
+Texel RateThe GeForce 930M is a lot (approximately 277%) faster with regards to texture filtering than the GeForce 810M. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison